-Director Alex Proyas’s stylish and inspired 1994 sci-fi thriller tragically proved to be its star Brandon Lee’s last film, through his death in a weapons accident towards the end of filming.
-It is ingeniously and expensively completed with some flashback scenes using newly devised computer-generated images, a couple of sequences with longshot doubles, and one scene reworked without him.
+Director Alex Proyas’s stylish and inspired 1994 sci-fi thriller film The Crow tragically proved to be its star Brandon Lee’s last film, through his death in a weapons accident towards the end of filming.

-It’s not just that Lee died while making the movie that there’s an awful air of death over The Crow.
+It’s not just that Lee died while making the movie that there is an awful air of death over The Crow.
 But this extremely morbid-toned, violent comic-book movie proves worth all the effort involved in getting it completed to the screen and provides a reasonable final epitaph in a film that is of course dedicated on screen to Lee.

 He stars as rock star Eric Draven who is brutally murdered by inner-city lowlife on Devil’s Night along with his fiancée Shelly (Sofia Shinas).
 But exactly a year later Draven is brought back to life from the grave and granted superhuman powers to avenge himself on those who killed him, and perpetrated his fiancée’s murder, under the watchful eye of the mysterious crow of the title.